skyfox69/jsapi/README.md

 #### Composition

-All properties of a schema can be included in another schema by the `all_of` directive.
+All properties of another schema can be included by the `all_of` directive, for example:

 ```ruby
 api_schema 'Foo', type: 'object' do
   all_of 'Base'
 end
 ```

+The `all_of` directive corresponds to the `allOf` JSON Schema keyword.
+Note that there are no equivalent directives for the `anyOf` and `oneOf` keywords.

 #### Polymorphism